joshmaxsilverman/joshmaxsilverman.github.io/_posts/2024-06-07-basketball-comeback.md

 $$ P_\text{collapse} = \sum_i P(\text{start} \rightarrow S_i) P(S_i\rightarrow\text{lose}). $$

-to avoid double counting, $$P(\text{start}\rightarrow S_i)$ should be first passage probabilities to the set $\mathcal{S}.$ in other words, it is the probability that the game reaches the state $S_i$ and that it hasn't been to another point in $\mathcal{S}$ before. were we to include second visitations, that would mean that a game could reach the $\geq 90\%$ region, then leave it, then come back, then collapse, and it would count twice toward being a collapse.
+to avoid double counting, $P(\text{start}\rightarrow S_i)$ should be first passage probabilities to the set $\mathcal{S}.$ in other words, it is the probability that the game reaches the state $S_i$ and that it hasn't been to another point in $\mathcal{S}$ before. were we to include second visitations, that would mean that a game could reach the $\geq 90\%$ region, then leave it, then come back, then collapse, and it would count twice toward being a collapse.

 so, we modify our equation